autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 Description of each component in Planning follows:

-- **Mission Planning**: calculates the route based on a given goal and map information.
+- **Mission Planning**: Calculates the route based on the given goal and map information.
-- **Scenario Planning**: calculates the trajectory based on the current scenario (e.g. Lane Driving, Parking, etc).
+- **Scenario Planning**: Determines the trajectory based on the current scenario, such as Lane Driving or Parking.
-  - **Lane Driving**: calculates the trajectory for constructed lane driving.
+  - **Lane Driving**: Calculates the trajectory for driving within constructed lanes.
-    - **Behavior Planner**: calculates appropriate trajectories based on safety considerations and traffic rules.
+    - **Behavior Planner**: Calculates suitable trajectory based on safety considerations and traffic rules.
-    - **Motion Planner**: calculates appropriate trajectories for the vehicle, taking into account vehicle motion considerations based on safety factors and instructions from the behavior planner.
+    - **Motion Planner**: Calculates suitable trajectory for the vehicle by taking into account safety factors, vehicle motion considerations, and instructions from the behavior planner.
-  - **Parking**: calculates the trajectory for un-constructed parking area.
+  - **Parking**: Calculates the trajectory for parking in unconstructed areas.
-- **Validation**: validates the safety of the trajectory.
+- **Validation**: Verifies the safety of the trajectory.

 ## Component interface

-The following describes the concept of the input/output between Planning Component and other components.
+The following describes the input/output concept between Planning Component and other components.
 See [Planning Component Interface](/docs/design/autoware-interfaces/components/planning.md) for the current implementation.

 ### Input to the planning component

 - **From Map**
-  - Vector map: This includes all static information about the environment, such as: Lane connection information used for route planning from starting position to goal position, lane geometry to generate reference path used to calculate trajectory, and all information related to traffic rules.
+  - Vector map: Contains all static information about the environment, including lane connection information for route planning, lane geometry for generating a reference path, and traffic rule-related information.
 - **From Perception**
-  - Detected object information: This includes information that cannot be known beforehand such as pedestrians and other vehicles.
-Planning Component will plan maneuvers to avoid collision with such objects.
+  - Detected object information: Provides real-time information about objects that cannot be known in advance, such as pedestrians and other vehicles.
+The Planning Component plans maneuvers to avoid collisions with these objects.
-  - Detected obstacle information: This includes information on the location of obstacles.
-This is more primitive information and is used for emergency stops, etc.
+  - Detected obstacle information: Supplies real-time information about the location of obstacles, which is more primitive than Detected Object and used for emergency stops and other safety measures.
-  - Occupancy map information: This includes information that cannot be known beforehand such as pedestrians and other vehicles.
-Planning Component will plan maneuvers to avoid collision with such objects.
+  - Occupancy map information: Offers real-time information about the presence of pedestrians and other vehicles and occluded area information.
-  - Traffic light recognition result: This is the real time information about the state of each traffic light.
-Planning Component will extract the one that is relevant to planned path and use it to decide whether to stop at intersections.
+  - Traffic light recognition result: Provides the current state of each traffic light in real time.
+The Planning Component extracts relevant information for the planned path and determines whether to stop at intersections.
 - **From Localization**
-  - Vehicle motion information: This includes ego vehicle's motion information for position, velocity, acceleration etc...
+  - Vehicle motion information: Includes the ego vehicle's position, velocity, acceleration, and other motion-related data.
 - **From System**
-  - Operation mode: This is used to see if the vehicle is operated in the Autonomous mode.
+  - Operation mode: Indicates whether the vehicle is operating in Autonomous mode.
 - **From Human Machine Interface (HMI)**
-  - Feature execution: to execute/authorize autonomous driving operations, e.g. execute lane change, entry into intersection.
+  - Feature execution: Allows for executing/authorizing autonomous driving operations, such as lane changes or entering intersections.
 - **From API Layer**
-  - Goal: This is the final pose that Planning Component will try to achieve.
+  - Goal: Represents the final position that the Planning Component aims to reach.
-  - Check point: This is the midpoint that Planning will try to go at on the way to the destination.
-This is used when calculating the route.
+  - Checkpoint: Represents a midpoint along the route to the destination.
+This is used during route calculation.
-  - Velocity limit: This is used to limit the maximum vehicle speed.
+  - Velocity limit: Sets the maximum speed limit for the vehicle.

 ### Output from the planning component

 - **To Control**
-  - Trajectory: This is the sequence of pose, twist and acceleration that Control component must follow.
-This must be smooth, and kinematically possible to follow by the Control component.
-By default, the trajectory is 10 seconds long at 0.1 second resolution.
+  - Trajectory: Provides a smooth sequence of pose, twist, and acceleration that the Control Component must follow.
+The trajectory is typically 10 seconds long with a 0.1-second resolution.
-  - Turn Signals: This is the output to control turn indicators (right, left, hazard, etc.) of the vehicle.
-Planning Component will make sure that turn signal will be turned on according to planned maneuver.
+  - Turn Signals: Controls the vehicle's turn indicators, such as right, left, hazard, etc. based on the planned maneuvers.
 - **To System**
-  - Diagnostics: This reports the state of the Planning Component, indicating whether the processing is running correctly or whether a safe planning is being generated.
+  - Diagnostics: Reports the state of the Planning Component, indicating whether the processing is running correctly and whether a safe plan is being generated.
 - **To Human Machine Interface (HMI)**
-  - Feature execution availability: This is to show the status what operations can be executed or are required to execute for external decision makers, e.g. lane change, entry into intersection.
+  - Feature execution availability: Indicates the status of operations that can be executed or are required for external decision-makers, such as lane changes or entering intersections.
-  - Trajectory candidate: to show the candidate trajectory that will be used for the user .
+  - Trajectory candidate: Shows the potential trajectory that will be executed after the user's execution.
 - **To API Layer**
-  - Planning factors: This information indicates the reasoning behind the current planning behavior.
-It may include the position of target objects of avoidance, obstacles that led to the decision to stop, and other relevant information.
+  - Planning factors: Provides information about the reasoning behind the current planning behavior.
+This may include the position of target objects to avoid, obstacles that led to the decision to stop, and other relevant information.

 ## Supported Functions